 I’ve studied Happiness extensively for the past few years.
-I’ve done this partially for myself, but also so I can help those around me who seem to find it increasingly challenging to maintain Happiness.
+I’ve done this partially for myself and partly to help those around me who seem to find it increasingly challenging to maintain Happiness.
 At first, I wanted to prove/disprove the money can’t buy you Happiness claim.
 Next, I should research whether or not I can get away with capitalizing Happiness.

 Process vs. Progress

-One theme I struggle with is the notion of Process vs. Progress or Doing vs. Outcome.
+A theme that many struggle with is the notion of Process vs. Progress or Doing vs. Outcome.

-The idea is that by consistently writing over weeks and months, I’ll develop more lasting Happiness with the consistent process of writing than I will with any progress I might acquire from writing.
+The idea is that by consistently writing over weeks and months, I’ll develop more lasting Happiness with the consistent process of writing than I will with any progress I might acquire from my writing exercise.

 Stated differently, I’ll attain more Happiness from the output I’ve completed than I will with the outcome—the rewards–I might get from what I write.

 I believe it.
 It makes sense, especially after what I learned from Rapt: Attention and the Focused Life.